-General Education Core (34-55 credits)
+Core (34-55 credits)

-All tracks within the Traditional Nursing program seek to provide students with educational experiences that will develop their ability to think clearly and critically, to express themselves accurately, and to become aware of the rich and varied areas of knowledge.

-Concepts introduced in the General Education Core will be reinforced and developed through each student's chosen course of study.
+The program seeks to provide students with educational experiences that will develop their ability to think clearly and critically, to express themselves accurately, and to become aware of the rich and varied areas of knowledge.
+Concepts introduced in the Core will be reinforced and developed through each student's chosen course of study.

-The faculty has identified 10 goals of the General Education Core program.
-These goals will be introduced at a foundational level in the General Education Core but are intended to be reinforced and assessed throughout the curriculum.
+The faculty has identified 10 goals of the core program.
+These goals will be introduced at a foundational level in the Core but are intended to be reinforced and assessed throughout the curriculum.
 Three of the goals will be addressed specifically in major and major-related course work.

-The following list outlines the academic groups from which students may select courses to fulfill the requirements, and the numbers of all courses that have been approved as General Education Core courses.
+The following list outlines the academic groups from which students may select courses to fulfill the requirements, and the numbers of all courses that have been approved as Core courses.
 For descriptions of each of these courses, see the "Courses of Instruction" section of this catalog.
-Some General Education Core courses satisfy major and major-related courses or prerequisites for those courses.
+Some Core courses satisfy major and major-related courses or prerequisites for those courses.